Numerical simulations of inflationary dynamics: slow roll and beyond: Acknowledgements

 \section{Acknowledgements}

-S.S.M thanks Satadru Bag, Shabbir Shaikh, and Varun Sahni for crucial inputs during the early stages of development of this code.
+SSM thanks Satadru Bag, Shabbir Shaikh, and Varun Sahni for crucial inputs during the early stages of development of this code.
+SSM also thanks Ed Copeland for helpful discussions.
 The authors are grateful to Parth Bhargava and Sanket Dave for stimulating discussions on various topics related to numerical dynamics discussed in this paper.
-S.S.M. is supported as a postdoctoral Research Associate at the School of Physics and Astronomy, University of Nottingham by the STFC funded consolidated grant, UK.
-S.S.B was supported by the INSPIRE scholarship of the Department of Science and Technology (DST), Govt. of India during his Master's thesis work during which a significant portion of this work was carried out.
+SSM is supported by a STFC Consolidated Grant [No.~ST/T000732/1].
+SSB was supported by the INSPIRE scholarship of the Department of Science and Technology (DST), Govt. of India during his Master's thesis work during which a significant portion of this work was carried out.
+For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising. \\